The Impact Measurement and Knowledge Team

 Peter works as an impact measurement and knowledge specialist and leads the monitoring, evaluation, accountability and learning (MEAL) team of the Strategic Partnership programme, “Towards a Worldwide Influencing Network”.
 He joined Oxfam Novib in 1995 as regional programme officer for the Horn of Africa, and moved to the Research and Development unit in 2005, first as advisor for strategic planning, monitoring, evaluation, learning and reporting and later as manager of the unit.
 In 2011 and 2012, Peter lead innovation projects in the area of capacity development and monitoring, evaluation and learning, and started the “World Citizens Panel”.
 This was Oxfam Novib’s project to strengthen its approaches for measuring the impact of programmes with a focus on citizens’ voices and measuring changes in people's lives.
 The World Citizens Panel, now the Impact Measurement and Knowledge unit, became a formal part of Oxfam Novib’s organisational structure in 2015.

-Caroline specialises in sensemaking within the Impact Measurement and Knowledge unit, linking the knowledge and learning priorities of the programme teams to make the most out of the qualitative and quantitative data available.
-Caroline joined Oxfam in 2012 as Institutional Funding Manager for the European Commission and started working as Monitoring, Evaluation and Learning Advisor in March 2014.
-Prior to joining Oxfam, Caroline worked as a grants manager with the International Rescue Committee in the Democratic Republic of Congo, as well as on various assignments including fact-finding studies, assessments, evaluations, and communications in Indonesia, Kyrgyzstan, Zambia, Uzbekistan and Russia.
-She has a double Master’s degree in International Affairs with specialisations in International Public Management and Global Politics from Sciences Po in Paris and the Moscow State Institute of International Relations.
+Caroline works on sensemaking in IMK, as well as designing and implementing qualitative and quantitative research.
+In her role she has led or co-led several innovative evaluations, including two RCTs and a pilot impact evaluation approach for a humanitarian programme.
+She currently leads the Perceptions Research project, the Strategic Partnership final evaluation, and a qualitative research project for VOICE.
+Caroline joined Oxfam in 2012 as Institutional Funding Manager for the European Commission.
+She previously worked as a grants manager with the International Rescue Committee in the Democratic Republic of Congo, as well as on assignments for different NGOs and UN agencies focusing on assessments, evaluations, fundraising and communications in Indonesia, Kyrgyzstan, Zambia, Uzbekistan and Russia.
+She has a double Master’s degree in International Affairs from Sciences Po in Paris and the Moscow State Institute of International Relations.

 Rik is an impact measurement specialist focusing on quantitative research.
 His work at Oxfam Novib mainly focuses on advising on research designs, methodologies, and techniques for several impact measurement projects in Africa and Asia.
 Additionally, Rik is a member of Oxfam Novib’s datalab team.
 At datalab, Rik works on data models, data analytics, and user-testing the services that datalab develops.
 Previously, Rik worked as a statistical researcher at Statistics Netherlands (CBS).
 He holds an MSc degree in Socio-cultural sciences from Radboud University Nijmegen and a PhD in Political Science from Maastricht University.